 Private school choice programs are generally created to serve the needs of families that otherwise would not be able to afford private school tuition.
 The Milwaukee Parental Choice Program, passed in 1990, is the nation’s longest-running contemporary private school choice initiative.
-This program currently serves more than 28,000 low-income students.
+This program currently serves almost 29,000 low-income students.

 In 2013 North Carolina joined the ranks of states with private school choice programs for low-income students when the General Assembly passed the state’s Opportunity Scholarship Program (OSP).
 OSP launched officially during the 2014-15 school year.
 These state-sponsored scholarships are funded at up to $4,200 a year and are renewable annually for eligible families.

 OSP has experienced surging popularity and growth with each successive year.
 To date, North Carolina families have submitted more than 60,000 applications for these scholarships.
 Forward-funding of $145M by the North Carolina General Assembly will ensure OSP continues to expand over the next decade, and will eventually provide up to 36,000 students with private school scholarships.
 Click here for PEFNC's 1-pager on OSP, and program eligibility.

 Fast Facts on the Opportunity Scholarship Program:

 - 14,720 students have accepted Opportunity Scholarships to attend private schools for 2020-21.